dominicf2001/Zettelkasten-2.0/📦 Notes/📝 Library Notes/📘 The Secret Destiny of America - Manly P. Hall.md

 ## Chapter 3: Westward Ocean Travel to the Earthly Paradise
 - Plutarchs account of America
 - Boat construction was far more than capable of reaching the Americas before Christ
-- Plutarchs account of America
+- Plutarch' s account of America
 - Plato's account of westward travel
 - Hesperic Isles myth
 - Myth of the Golden Fleece, realized as: